CZ-NIC/mininterface/docs/index.md

 Wrapper between various libraries that provide a user interface.

+It allows you to focus on writing the program's core logic without worrying about input/output.
+It generates CLI arguments, parses config file, and shows a UI.
+Depending on the endpoint, the dialogs automatically use either a GUI, a mouse-clickable TUI, a lightweight terminal text interface, or be available via HTTP — all while maintaining exactly the same functionality.

 Writing a small and useful program might be a task that takes fifteen minutes.
 Adding a CLI to specify the parameters is not so much overhead.
 But building a simple GUI around it?
 HOURS!
 Hours spent on researching GUI libraries, wondering why the Python desktop app ecosystem lags so far behind the web world.
 All you need is a few input fields validated through a clickable window...
 You do not deserve to add hundred of lines of the code just to define some editable fields. *Mininterface* is here to help.

 The config variables needed by your program are kept in cozy dataclasses.
 Write less!
 The syntax of [tyro](https://github.com/brentyi/tyro) does not require any overhead (as its `argparse` alternatives do).
 You just annotate a class attribute, append a simple docstring and get a fully functional application: